-The School of Family and Consumer Studies offers programs at the Associate's, Bachelor's, and Master's levels.
+The School of Family and Consumer Studies offers programs at the Associate's, Bachelor's and Master's levels.

 An Associate of Applied Science degree may be earned in Human Services Technology at the Ashtabula and Salem Campuses.
-For more information about this program see the description provided on page 327.
-The Case Management for Individuals and Families Option in the Individual/Family Studies Concentration is a 2+2 program that results in a Bachelor of Arts degree for students completing the Associate of Applied Science degree in Human Service Technology.
+For more information about this program see the description provided on page 338.
+The Case Management for Individuals and Families Option in the Human Development and Family Studies Concentration is a 2+2 program that results in a Bachelor of Science degree for students completing the Associate of Applied Science degree in Human Service Technology.

-The Bachelor of Arts degree may be earned in the following programs: Gerontology Individual/Family Studies Interior Design.
+The Bachelor of Arts degree may be earned in the following program: Interior Design.

-The Bachelor of Science degree may be earned in the following programs: Hospitality Food Service Management Nutrition.
+The Bachelor of Science degree may be earned in the following programs: Gerontology Hospitality Food Service Management Human Development and Family Studies Nutrition and Dietetics

-Programs in vocational education-family and consumer science education major, are housed within the College of Education and are described in detail on page 205.
+Programs in vocational education-family and consumer sciences education major, are housed within the College of Education and are described in detail on page 214.
 Graduates from the vocational programs receive a Bachelor of Science in Education degree.

-GRADUATION REQUIREMENTS-To receive a baccalaureate degree from the School of Family and Consumer Studies, students must, in addition to other requirements, satisfy the 39-hour minimum requirement stipulated in the Liberal Education Requirements.
-(See pages 76-781 of this Catalog.)
+GRADUATION REQUIREMENTS-To receive a baccalaureate degree from the School of Family and Consumer Studies, students must, in addition to other requirements, satisfy the 36-hour minimum requirement stipulated in the Liberal Education Requirements.
+(See pages 77-80 of this Catalog.)
 A cumulative point average of at least 2.00 for all courses taken at Kent State University is required.
-Students in all majors except Interior Design must attain a cumulative average of 2.25 in their major and in their minor when one is required.
+Students in all majors except Interior Design must attain a cumulative average of 2.25 in their major and in their minor.
 Students in Interior Design must attain a cumulative average of 2.50 in their major (all courses in family and consumer studies, art, architecture, and technology).

-Refer to either pages 64 or 79-80 of this Catalog for specific information on the Writing-Intensive Course Requirement.
+Refer to either pages 64 or 84-85 of this Catalog for specific information on the Writing-Intensive Course Requirement.